 The ebook focuses on one topic—blogging—and avoids trying to accomplish too much.
 Instead of covering a wide array of topics, it dives into the basics that beginner bloggers need to know about—how to brainstorm posts, write them, and promote them.

-So despite the fancy design, this ebook manages to keep things niche and simple.
+So despite the fancy design, this ebook design manages to keep things niche and simple.

 The Event Organizer’s Ultimate Guide to Productivity by Eventbrite and Asana